solana-labs/solana/CONTRIBUTING.md

   changes.
 Instead move those changes to a different PR
 * Renaming variables/functions/types unnecessarily and/or without explanation.
 * Not following established conventions in the function/module/crate/repo.
 * Changing whitespace: moving code and/or reformatting code.
+Make such changes in a separate PR
 * Force-pushing the branch unnecessarily; this makes it harder to track any previous comments on specific lines of code, and also harder to track changes already reviewed from previous commits.